 The Measure phase is focused on the current state.
 To put it differently, the Measure phase analyses the existing process and its performance.

 First, Lean Six Sigma practitioners seek to understand the current process in greater details.
-They are not concerned with how the process should work or is on a paper, but rather how the work is actually being done in the reality.
-Namely, they go to the actual workplace, which especially Lean practitioners call “Gemba”.
+We are NOT concerned with how the process should work or is on a paper, but rather how the work is actually being done in the reality.
+Namely, we go to the actual workplace, which especially Lean practitioners call “Gemba”.

-Second, data are being collected and analysed.
-At this point of time, the project teams validate the project problem with facts.
-There is a huge science behind getting the right data and measuring the correct things in the right way.
+Then, data are being collected and analysed.
+At this point of time, project teams validate the problem with facts.
+There is a science behind getting the right data and measuring the correct things in the right way.
 All that, Green Belts and especially Black Belts learn as part of their Lean Six Sigma education.